5ony/OBSWebSocketAHK/README.md

 ; obsc := MyOBSController("ws://127.0.0.1:4455/", "YourPasswordHere")

 ```
-- If you are using on your local computer, you can use address "127.0.0.1:4455" ("localhost:4455" is not enough).
+- If you are using both AHK and OBS on your local computer, you can use address "127.0.0.1:4455" ("localhost:4455" is not enough).
 Change the port if necessary.
 - You can run your script and the OBS's Connected WebSocket Sessions list should show a new connection.
 - For listening to OBS Studio responses and events you might want to create your own class of OBSWebSocket:

 ```